cjharsh/ENGINEERING-COLLEGE-COUNSELLING/README.md

-# Mini-Project College Counselling Chatbot
+# Mini-Project Engineering College Counselling
-This repository contains the mini project for the V sem.
+This repository contains the mini project for the V+VI sem.
+A enginnering college counselling website where a college moving student can find help on deciding over engineering college and branches.
+Head to SEM VI Mini Project and click on the webpage with html extension.
+The technology used are HTML CSS and JS till date.

+The Chatbot
 The team includes Harsh Kr.
 Singh, Ashwani Singhal, Kaustubh Srivastava and Punit Ramani.
 The project is metored by Mr. Vivek Kumar.
 The project is about developing a chat bot which will act as a admission/college counsellor for the school passed out students.